PyAbel/PyAbel/doc/transform_methods/hansenlaw.rst

 The algorithm iterates along each individual row of the image, starting at the out edge, ending at the center-line.
-This provides for efficient code parallelization.
+Since all rows in a column can be processed simultaneously, the operation can be easily vectorized and is therefore numerically efficient.